-By Roger Masson at FIU Everglades National Park on January 20, 2021
+By Roger Masson of FIU at Everglades National Park on January 20, 2021

 Categorizing the Everglades National Park as an incomparable, one-of-a-kind place is definitively an understatement.
 The Everglades radiates energy like no other and offers its visitors the opportunity to connect with mother nature truly.
 During our day in the Everglades, our class was privileged enough to see the many things that the park has to offer with ease given that we were accompanied by Professor Bailly and a ranger that knows the ins and outs of this area.
 What impacted me the most throughout our excursion and slogging adventure was the fact that this park is located 20 minutes away from my house yet visiting this park had never crossed my mind.
 This led me to reflect on how common it is to take the treasures unique to our community for granted, overlooking their great significance to our culture.
 This manifested itself most when our exceptional Park Ranger, Dylann, mentioned how popular the Everglades was among tourists and researchers from all around the world and the fact that it was even classified as a UNESCO World Heritage site.
 As residents of Miami, these details give us another reason to feel incredibly proud of our city and appreciate its many elements of distinctiveness.
 We live in an extraordinary place.